Ira DeCordova Rowe

-The Hon.
 Ira De Cordova Rowe, QC, OJ (8 February 1928 – 25 January 2004) was one of the jurists of the Commonwealth Caribbean.
-His decisions on Jamaican, Belizan and Bahamian Constitution Law created a new Commonwealth jurisprudence based on the Westminster Model with a strong reliance on the wording of the new Commonwealth Caribbean Constitutions.
-Judge Rowe's fearless support for the Caribbean Court of Justice swayed many of the Court's initial critics.
-His belief that Caribbean students were as good as any law students in the world inspired many young lawyers of Caribbean heritage.
-Always a scholar, Judge Rowe thought that judges ought not to usurp the role of the legislator and based most of his more than five hundred published Opinions on principles of English and Caribbean Law as laid down in precedents and statutes.
+His decisions on Jamaican, Belizan and Bahamian Constitution Law created a new Commonwealth jurisprudence based on the Westminster Model with a strong reliance on the wording of the new Commonwealth Caribbean constitutions.
+Rowe's support for the Caribbean Court of Justice swayed many of the Court's initial critics.
+His belief in Caribbean law students inspired many young lawyers of Caribbean heritage.
+Judge Rowe thought that judges ought not to usurp the role of the legislator and based most of his published opinions on principles of English and Caribbean Law as laid down in precedents and statutes.
 He believed that the newly independent Caribbean nations needed efficient, practical legal systems based on certainty and stability.
-He considered The Most Hon.
-Norman Washington Manley Q.C. a professional mentor.

-Ira Rowe served as President of the Court of Appeal of Jamaica and President of the Court of Appeal of Belize.
-He also served on the Court of Appeal of the Grand Cayman, The Bahamas and the Turks and Caicos Islands.
+He served as president of the Courts of Appeal in Jamaica, in Belize, in Grand Cayman, in the Bahamas and in the Turks and Caicos Islands.
 He served as Solicitor General of Jamaica.